vasantverma/APIAutomationUsingPostman/README.md

 * API specific testcases are added at the request level under the Tests tab.

-* Uses Postman variables for providing Base URI,Path Parameters,Query Parameters and API Key.
+* Postman variables for providing Base URI,Path Parameters,Query Parameters and API Key.

 * Implemented Automation uisng Newman and HTML Extra Reporter.